Department of Statistics and Operations Research

 J. Scott Provan (14) Network Design, Linear and Combinatorial Optimization, Bioinformatics

-Pranab Kumar Sen (15) Cary C. Boshamer Professor of Biostatistics.
-Nonparametric Methods, Multivariate Analysis, Sequential Analysis
+Pranab Kumar Sen (15) Cary C. Boshamer Professor.
+Statistical Inference, Multivariate Analysis, Sequential Analysis, Clinical Trials, Environmetrics, Bioinformatics.

 Richard L. Smith (17) Mark L. Reed Distinguished Professor and Director, Statistical and Applied Mathematical Sciences Institute.
 Extreme Value Theory, Environmental Statistics, Spatial Statistics